Photo by Indira Tjokorda on Unsplash

 </div>

-This component starts as hidden by default when it is rendered.
-It has an optional confirmation component and then renders zero or more buttons as needed.
+component and then renders zero or more buttons as needed.
 I can add a Storybook story to have a look at my deletion confirmation:

-And here is how it is rendered in the edit.html.erb:
+And here is how it is rendered in the edit.html.erb

 <%= render Modal::Component.new(name: :item_sell_packs_delete_confirmation) do |modal| %>